MaxLeggieri/nodejs-ts-template/README.md

 - What type of modules does your project use?: JavaScript modules (import/export)

-- Which framework does your project use?: None of these Does your project use TypeScript?: Yes
+- Which framework does your project use?: None of these

+- Does your project use TypeScript?: Yes

 - Where does your code run?: Node

 - What format do you want your config file to be in?: JavaScript

 Finally, you will be prompted to install some additioanl eslint libraries.
-Choose Yes.
+Choose Yes and select npm to install those packages.
 The process will finish and you’ll be left with the following configuration file: eslintrc.js
 ```js
 module.exports = {
   env: {